-Unity offers an Asset Server add-on product for easy integrated versioning of your projects.
-If you for some reason are not able use the Unity Asset Server, it is possible to store your project in any other version control system, such as Subversion, Perforce or Bazaar.
+Unity offers an Asset Server add-on product for easy integrated versioning of your projects and you can also use Perforce and PlasticSCM as external tools (see Version Control Integration for further details).
+If you for some reason are not able use these systems, it is possible to store your project in any other version control system, such as Subversion or Bazaar.
 This requires some initial manual setup of your project.

 Before checking your project in, you have to tell Unity to modify the project structure slightly to make it compatible with storing assets in an external version control system.
-This is done by selecting Metafiles in the dropdown for Version Control.
-This will create a text file for every asset in the
+This is done by selecting Visible Meta Files in the dropdown for Version Control.
+This will show a text file for every asset in the

 Assets directory containing the necessary bookkeeping information required by Unity.
 The files will have a